Methodology

 Citation tiers

 Every rendered figure is in one of three states.
-Cited (underlined, clickable): a fact_id resolves to a source document in our citation index — J-book PDF page-and-bbox, or a specific workbook cell.
+Cited (underlined, clickable): a fact_id resolves to a source document in our citation index — J-book PDF page-and-bbox, a specific workbook cell, an LDA filing, a USAspending query, or a derived formula whose inputs chain back to those sources.
 XML-path chip: a zero-dollar budget line that exists in the structured XML but has no corresponding citation row — the XML element path is displayed.
-Citation tier pending (⁂): figure is from a dataset (USAspending, LDA filings, trajectory workbooks) for which row-level citation linkage is not yet complete — methodology work in progress.
+Citation tier pending (⁂): figure is from a dataset for which row-level citation linkage is not yet complete.
+As of this build every published dataset carries a citation tier (the pending ledger is empty); the state remains defined — and gate-enforced — for future datasets that ship before their citations do.

 Company families — registry fact vs. name inference